everyonesbuddy/easishift-be/README.md

    - adjust assignment state (`proposed`, `locked`, `removed`)
    - adjust notes/window/tags (`notes`, `startTime`, `endTime`, `unitArea`, `shiftType`, `shiftTag`, `certificationTags`)
    - use `force=true` to override compatibility/conflict safeguards when intentionally needed

+- fill one unfilled assignment automatically with `POST /draft-schedules/:draftId/assignments/:assignmentId/fill-ai`

 5. Publish when ready (`POST /draft-schedules/:draftId/publish`) to create real `Schedule` rows.
 6. Optionally discard (`POST /draft-schedules/:draftId/discard`) to retire a draft.

+Per-assignment AI fill works as a targeted repair step inside an existing draft:

+1. It reads the selected draft assignment as the coverage target.
+2. It reuses the same compatibility gates and ranking stack as auto-generate.
+3. It selects the best eligible staff member and updates the assignment in place.
+4. It returns the updated assignment plus refreshed draft slot counts.

+If no eligible staff remain, the endpoint returns a structured `409` response with a reason code and skip summary so the UI can explain why the slot could not be filled.

 Draft statuses: